Prezent/prezent-dompdf-bundle/README.md

-# prezent/dompdf-bundle
+# loungeroom/dompdf-bundle

-Integrates [Dompdf](https://github.com/dompdf/dompdf) into a Symfony2 project.
+Integrates [Dompdf](https://github.com/dompdf/dompdf) into a Symfony2 project, forked from [prezent/dompdf-bundle]((https://github.com/Prezent/prezent-dompdf-bundle)).

 ## Note
 If you're looking to use **DomPDF 0.6.2** or older, see the [dompdf-bundle by Prezent](https://github.com/Prezent/prezent-dompdf-bundle).